Questions about the Sodality of St Joseph:

 Why pray the Rosary together every week?

-- Provides Spiritual Leadership and Witness: By gathering in prayer, men act as spiritual leaders within their families, workplaces, and communities.
-A public commitment to prayer shows younger generations a model of faith, discipline, and reliance on God.
+By praying the rosary, the men act as spiritual leaders within their families, workplaces, and communities.
+A public commitment to prayer shows younger generations an excellent model of faith, discipline, and reliance on God. - To increase in Humility:

-- Fosters Humility: The rosary invites men to reflect on virtues like humility, charity, patience, and perseverance.
-Weekly meetings provide an intentional space to reset and recalibrate these virtues, aiming for a life aligned with spiritual goals.
+The rosary invites men to reflect on virtues like humility, charity, patience, and perseverance.
+Weekly meetings provide an intentional space to reset and refocus on these virtues, aiming for life long spiritual growth and focus on Jesus Christ, our Lord and Saviour.

 Why pray the Rosary at the Cathedral?